-- a.
-Procedure - 1.
-The student initiates the appeal of an individual grade or course grade by completing the biographical and descriptive information prompted on the first page of the academic appeals form.
-The student then submits the completed form to the faculty member. - 2.
-The faculty member will review the description of the problem and any related supporting evidence documented on the form by the student and then renders a decision to either uphold or amend the grade.
-The faculty member records information related to the decision on the form and reports this information to the student.
-Based on the faculty member's decision, the student indicates on the form whether the issue is "resolved" or "unresolved".
+1. The student initiates the appeal of an individual grade or course grade by completing the biographical and descriptive information prompted on the first page of the Grade Appeal Form.
+The student then submits the completed form to the instructor of the class in which the grade was assigned.

-3. If the student feels that the issue is unresolved, then the student has the right to appeal the faculty member's decision to the appropriate supervising Department Chair.
-If, after completing step three, the student feels that the issue is still unresolved, then the student has the right to appeal the department chair's decision to the appropriate supervising academic dean.
+2. The instructor reviews the description of the problem and any related supporting evidence documented on the form by the student and then renders a decision to either uphold or amend the grade.
+The instructor records information related to the decision on the form and reports this information to the student.
+Based on the instructor's decision, the student indicates on the form whether to accept the instructor's decision or to continue the appeal process.

-If the issue is still unresolved, the student may continue the appeal process based on the time frames and sequence specified on the Academic Affairs Appeal form.
+3. If the student wishes to continue the appeal process, then the student has the right to appeal the instructor's decision to the appropriate supervising department chair who will, in turn, respond with a decision to uphold the original grade or to overturn the instructor's decision.
+If, after completing this step, the student feels that the issue is still unresolved, then the student has the right to appeal the department chair's decision to the appropriate supervising academic dean who will respond with a decision to uphold the original grade or to overturn the department chair's decision.
+If the issue is still unresolved, the student may continue the appeal process based on the time frames and sequence specified on the Grade Appeal Form.